Arpit260301/Blog-Website/README.md

 2] Install all the Node packages.

-3] Add MongoDB in our Pc or Desktop.
+3] Add MongoDB in your system for using database.

 ### Thanks for Visiting my Repositary!!